The PAC Framework™

 P Potential

-- Business value — not every process benefits from an agent.
+- Business value: not every process benefits from an agent.
 The question is where it actually mattersV1 IncrementalV2 OperationalV3 StrategicV4 Transformative

-- Blast radius — what happens when it's wrong.
-An internal summary and a published report can have the same quality, but very different consequencesB1 ContainedB2 RecoverableB3 ExposedB4 RegulatedB5 Irreversible
+- Blast radius: what happens when it's wrong.
+Same quality, very different consequences depending on where output landsB1 ContainedB2 RecoverableB3 ExposedB4 RegulatedB5 Irreversible

 A Accountability